 Thank you!
 I've just posted another video that's now up to 20k views.
 Such a great browser-based program, I really do love it.

-How to market your videos
+How to market a business video

 Once you’ve answered the question of where your customers are spending their time on the web, you then need to find out how to put your video there.